Expanding Hardware-Efficiently Manipulable Hilbert Space via Hamiltonian Embedding: Introduction

 where $H_j$ (or $H_{j,k}$) is a Hamiltonian on qubit $j$ (or $j$ and $k$) that corresponds to a native operation in specific hardware, $\alpha_j(t)$ and $\beta_{j, k}(t)$ are time-dependent functions.
 This Hamiltonian model can represent any implementable quantum circuits through piecewise-constant $\alpha_j$ and $\beta_{j, k}$.\footnote{An implementable quantum circuit is composed of a sequence of native 1- and 2-qubit gates.
 Each execution of a native gate can be represented as a rectangular control signal in the time-dependent functions.} On the other hand, any unitary operations generated by the Hamiltonian $H(t)$ with smooth time dependence can be readily implemented by a sequence of native gates via product formulas~\cite{childs2021theory}.

 To illustrate the idea of Hamiltonian embedding, we consider a simple example.
-Suppose that we have two (time-independent) Hamiltonian operators $A$ and $H$, and $H$ contains $A$ as a diagonal block such that $H = \diag(A, *)$, where $*$ represents another irrelevant diagonal block.
+Suppose that we have two (time-independent) Hamiltonian operators $A$ and $H$, and $H$ contains $A$ as a diagonal block such that $H = \diag(A, *)$, where $*$ represents another (possibly different) Hamiltonian block that evolves independently within its own subspace and is therefore irrelevant to the simulation of $A$.
 Then, the time evolution generated by $H$ is also block-diagonal,

 where the upper left block is the time evolution of $A$.
 In other words, we can simulate a target Hamiltonian $A$ by embedding it into a larger block-diagonal Hamiltonian $H$.
 Generalizing this intuition to ``approximately'' block-diagonal Hamiltonians, we have developed a formalism of Hamiltonian embedding with rigorous error analysis, see \thm{main}.
 Now, if the parameters in the Hamiltonian model $H(t)$ are programmed in a way such that $H(t)$ embeds $A$, we end up with a \emph{de facto} input model that allows efficient quantum simulation.\footnote{An $n$-qubit Hamiltonian model has at most $O(n^2)$ 1- and 2-local component Hamiltonians, where each component Hamiltonian can be natively simulated in the associated quantum hardware.
 Then, we can use product formulas to simulate the time evolution generated by $H(t)$ with $\poly(n)$ quantum resources.}